rachelb8/employee-polls/README.md

     └── components
     │   ├── AnsweredPoll.js # displays answered poll information
     │   ├── App.js # root of the app
-    │   ├── AskLoginPage.js # asks user to login before they can view other pages │   ├── Dashboard.js # displays answered and unanswered polls with a nav bar │   ├── Leaderboard.js # displays user rankings
+    │   ├── Dashboard.js # displays answered and unanswered polls with a nav bar
+    │   ├── Leaderboard.js # displays user rankings
     │   ├── LoginPage.js # allows user to login